Research Triangle: Building a Foundation for Pharmaceutical and Biotechnology Excellence

 The Research Triangle

 North Carolina has 790 life sciences companies employing 70,000 people within 94 biotechnology and pharmaceutical manufacturing sites—including heavy hitters like Eli Lilly, Pfizer, GlaxoSmithKline, Novartis, Thermo Fisher Scientific, FUJIFILM Diosynth Biotechnologies, Biogen, Novo Nordisk, and bluebird bio.
-It’s estimated that the life sciences industry generates more than $88 billion every year for the state’s economy.
+It’s estimated that the life sciences industry generates more than $88 billion every year for the state’s economy.1 The heart of this booming environment is Research Triangle, an area bounded by three cities with exemplary life sciences universities: Durham, with Duke University; Chapel Hill, with the University of NC Chapel Hill; and Raleigh, with North Carolina State University.

 Origin of the Research Triangle